Skip to main content Skip to complementary content

 • Ensure that the Docker daemon is running.

 • The minikube tool has been installed and configured to use a Kubernetes version supported by Dynamic Engines.
-For further information about the supported Kubernetes versions, see Kubernetes specifications.
+For more information about the supported Kubernetes versions, see Kubernetes specifications.

-Add a Dynamic Engine on your minikube cluster
+Adding a Dynamic Engine and its environment for testing on minikube

 Procedure